mvadari/xrpl-docs/Atomic.md

 #### 2.5.2. `SigningPubKey` and `Signature`

 These fields are included if the account is signing with a single signature (as opposed to multi-sign).
-They sign the `AtomicityType` and `TxnIDs` fields.
+They sign the `Flags` and `TxnIDs` fields.

 #### 2.5.3. `Signers`

 This field is included if the account is signing with multi-sign (as opposed to a single signature).
 It operates equivalently to the [`Signers` field](https://xrpl.org/docs/references/protocol/transactions/common-fields/#signers-field) used in standard transaction multi-sign.
-This field holds the signatures for the `AtomicityType` and `TxnIDs` fields.
+This field holds the signatures for the `Flags` and `TxnIDs` fields.

 ### 2.6.
 Metadata